"

 Figure 17.10.
 Macroetch Of A T-Joint / Photo Credit: U.S. Department of Transportation, Federal Highway Administration, PD

-This test requires that the largest single bead fillet weld be made on one side of the T-joint and the minimum multipass beads be made on the other side as shown above.
-The acceptance criteria are:
+This test requires that the largest single bead fillet weld be made on one side of the T-joint and the minimum multi-pass beads be made on the other side.
+The acceptance criteria are as follows:

 • Minimum leg size shall meet the specified weld size.

-If the weld passes the acceptance criteria the macroetch test passes.
 The legs of the weld are the size of the weld along the base material prior to welding.
-The legs are denoted by the “Proper Size” labels in Figure 17.11 below.
+The legs are denoted by the “Proper Size” labels in Figure 17.11.

 An illustration of a T-Joint with labels for the parts of a T-Joint.
 Two pieces of metal plate are welded perpendicular to one another.
 The joint is in the horizontal position, and the weld bead is to the right of the perpendicular piece of metal.
 The weld is a rounded trianglular shape, forming a right-angle triangle where the two pieces are welded together.
 Two labels at the base of the image, pointing to the bottom of the weld bead read sufficient penetration to root and complete fusion.
 The label complete fusion also appears at the top of the weld bead where it meets the perpendicular piece of metal.
 Two other labels on the weld bead read good profile and satisfy undercut requirements.
 Finally, four dotted lines showing the size of the weld bead demonstrate the proper size of the weld, which demonstrates how the inspection would align the measurement with the edge of the bead looking at the distance between the top of the weld and the base of the weld as well as the edge of the welded metal to the outside of the weld bead.